nkuhn-vmw/tanzu-genai-showcase/TOOLS.md

 - **CLI**: Cloud Foundry CLI v8
 - **Documentation**: [https://docs.cloudfoundry.org/](https://docs.cloudfoundry.org/)
-- **Deployment Guide**: See [DEPLOY.md](DEPLOY.md) in this repository
+- **Deployment Guide**: Consult the [guide](DEPLOY.md) in this repository

 ### Required Environment Variables

 Each project requires specific environment variables to be set, either directly or through service bindings.
-See [DEPLOY.md](DEPLOY.md) for details on the required environment variables for each project.
+Consult the aforementioned [guide](DEPLOY.md) for details on the required environment variables for each project.